Tadiran: Tadiran Air Conditioners, Tadiran Appliances (owned by Tadiran Holdings)

 Tadiran Appliances (also known as Tadiran Air Conditioners), was acquired by the Carrier Corporation, the world's largest manufacturer and distributor of heating, ventilating and air conditioning (HVAC) systems, itself a subsidiary of United Technologies Corporation (UTC) of the US and a constitute of Dow Jones Industrial Average.
 Carrier initially acquired 26% of the company in 1997 and took full ownership of it in 2004.

 In October 2009, Carrier sold Tadiran Appliances to Crystal Consumer Products, a white goods distributor in Israel, which shortly afterwards changed its name to Tadiran Holdings.

-In the past, Tadiran Appliances used to manufacture a wide range of White goods, including: refrigerators and freezers; stoves and ovens; TV sets (assembly of Italy's Voxon models) and Radio sets and Car Radios.
+In the past, Tadiran Appliances used to manufacture a wide range of White goods, including: refrigerators and freezers; stoves and ovens; TV sets (assembly of Italy's Voxson models) and Radio sets and Car Radios.
 However, today only the Air conditioning business remains active (and still has the highest market share by far in Israel).

 In January 2021, Tadiran Appliances filed an international patent for a new air conditioning system that purifies 99.999% of viruses, germs and bacteria.